Here’s a classic from our archives, just for today!

 The motorcyclist’s 10 step guide to surviving Halloween:

 3) Oh, and get yourself some riding boots with ankle support, but make sure they are still flexible enough to be able to run in.
-Don’t want to sprain things while making that dash through your former friends and co-workers for your two wheeled escape vehicle!
+You don’t want to sprain things while making that dash through your former friends and co-workers for your two-wheeled escape vehicle!

-4) If your loved ones start growing extra hair (or limbs) and have a head spinning around faster than a children’s merry go round strapped to a Gixxer – it may be a good time to leave the dinner table and go on an extended solo ride.
+4) If your loved ones start growing extra hair (or limbs) and have a head spinning faster than a merry-go-round strapped to a Gixxer – it may be a good time to leave the dinner table and go on an extended solo ride.

-Sure it may turn out your significant other just forgot the leg waxing and was in a bit of a mood, but do you really want to take that chance?
+Sure, it could turn out your significant other was just in a bit of a mood, but do you really want to take that chance?

-6) Once you’re safely on your bike do not head straight for your local Tim Horton’s parking lot meet and greet session.
-If you were a flesh eating minion of the undead, who would you prioritize on?
-The guy riding away at high speed, or the unskilled show-off type of fellow who is standing next to his bike conveniently stuffed full of pastry and sugary drinks.
+6) Once you’re safely on your bike, do not head straight for your local Tim Horton’s parking lot meet-and-greet session.
+If you were a flesh-eating minion of the undead, who would you prioritize?
+The guy riding away at high speed, or the unskilled show-off type of fellow who is standing next to his bike conveniently stuffed full of pastry and sugary drinks?

-7) If you happen to live in a university town you should try and surround yourself with amorous college kids – preferably those who fit into the stereotype of “Jock” and “Cheerleader”.
+7) If you happen to live in a university town, you should try to surround yourself with amorous college kids – preferably those who fit the stereotypes of “Jock” and “Cheerleader.”

 While they flail about, spraining ankles, skinny dipping and making out (and that’s the surest way to attract psycho killers and zombies), you can just leisurely find your steed and ride away to a secure location.

-10) And when the night of running from zombies, psycho killers and other ghouls is eventually over be sure to dream of fast motorcycles.
-You never know when Freddie might make an appearance and if you’re dreaming of that BW’s 50 that you’re thinking of taking to the next Mad Bastard Scooter Rally, well, then good luck avoiding those finger knives.
+10) And when the night of running from zombies, psycho killers and other ghouls is eventually over, be sure to dream of fast motorcycles.
+You never know when Freddie might make an appearance and if you’re dreaming about the Mad Bastard Scooter Rally, then good luck avoiding those finger knives.